imshivamohan/newbees/day4_test.md

 ## Submission Instructions
 For each task, students must:
-- Write down the exact commands they used.
-- Provide a screenshot or file output where required.
+- Write down the exact commands they used. dd- Provide a screenshot or file output where required.